A Data-driven Adversarial Examples Recognition Framework via Adversarial Feature Genome: Adversarial Feature Separability

 \section{Adversarial Feature Separability}

-To detect adversarial example, we need to know that the difference between adversarial and original image.
-Adversarial example by adding attack noise to the input allows the model to give a false classification result with high confidence \cite{szegedy2013intriguing}.
-Goodfellow \cite{goodfellow2014explaining} points out that linearity in high-dimensional space is the reason to cause adversarial example.
-Due to the under-fitting of the image space by the linear portion of the deep model, the cumulative error has an effect on the final result.
-However, we find that in the feedforward of the same model for images and adversarial examples, the difference of their feature maps is obvious with the deepening of the layers, which we call Adversarial Feature Separability (AFS).
+Adversarial examples differ from the original images by a small perturbation.
+However, most CNNs produce wrong classification results when adversarial examples are input.
+This perturbation usually has a big impact on the processing in the feedforward of the model.
+Therefore, we can detect adversarial examples by identifying the difference of the input images in the feedforward process.
+We call the difference Adversarial Feature Separability (AFS).
+This difference takes many forms.
+For instance, Ma et al.~\cite{Ma0WEWSSHB18} find that the LID of an adversarial example is significantly higher than that of the corresponding original image.
+We also anticipate that the difference is shown in the feature maps during the image feedforward process.

-First, we use neural networks to show the impact of attack noise on the feedforward of the model.
-We define $X$ as the original image, and its label is $y$. $\rho$ is attack noise, which is generated by optimization algorithms such as gradient descent.
-This attack noise is highly targeted to the model and belongs to a white-box attack.
-Adversarial example $(X + \rho)$ can be defined by Eq.\ref{equ1}.
+To simplify, we use a neural network to analyze the difference between the feature maps of adversarial examples in the feedforward process and the original image.
+We define $X$ as the original image and its label as $y$.
+After the feedforward process, the output of the trained model generally is the same as the label of the original image.
+In terms of the attack, we define the generated adversarial perturbation applied to the original image as $\rho$.
+The original image corresponds to an adversarial example, $(X + \rho)$, for which the output of the model is not the label $y$.
+The process of generating adversarial example from an origin image $X$ can be defined as follows

-Adversarial example $(X + \rho)$ makes the neural network misclassify it into class $\hat{y}$. $f(.)$ represents the classifier of the neural network.
+Adversarial example $(X + \rho)$ makes the neural network misclassify it into class $\hat{y}$, which is different from $y$. $f(\cdot)$ represents the feedforward process of the neural network.
 The weights and biases of the first layer of the neural network are defined as $W$ and $b$.
-The difference between adversarial example and the original image before the activation function is as follows:
+The difference between the feature maps of adversarial example and the original image before applying the activation function is as follows,

-Despite both $W$ and $\rho$ are high-dimensional data, it is not certain that $W\rho$ brings errors.
-However, the classification results show that $y \neq \hat{y}$, and $\hat{y}$ has high confidence.
-This also means that the distribution of results before $y$ and $\hat{y}$ is quite different.
-The error of $W\rho$ is passed from the first layer to the last layer.
-The error is not reduced in the feedforward of the neural network.